5 Plus-Size Models On Self-Love, Tokenism & Industry Icons

 Advertisement

-Brands hold the ideology that plus-size bodies somehow don't like to dress up, meaning luxury streetwear and high fashion brands don't cater towards big bodies at all, instead giving us very basic-ass materials to work with, which is highly disappointing for a fashion lover like myself who loves nothing more than dressing up in different styles.
+Brands hold the ideology that plus-size bodies somehow don't like to dress up, meaning luxury streetwear and high fashion brands don't cater toward big bodies at all, and instead, give us very basic-ass material to work with, which is highly disappointing for a fashion lover like me who loves nothing more than dressing up in different styles.

-Definitely the notion that in order to be a plus-size model you need to have the thick thighs with a slight waist and wide hips.
-It literally feeds into westernised beauty, definitely something that I'm still unlearning myself.
+Definitely the notion that in order to be a plus-size model you need to have thick thighs with a slight waist and wide hips.
+It literally feeds into westernized beauty, which is definitely something that I'm still unlearning myself.

 What change do you want to see in the industry concerning plus-size women?